ryan-endacott/ryan-endacott.github.com/_posts/2013-1-13-What's-a-blog.md

 * Goals, aspirations, finding your passion (I <3 code)
 * Functional programming (once I gain a reasonable understanding.
 So far I'm a fan.)
 * Internship at HealthcareFirst

+Why not keep track of potential fun projects as well?

+### Potential Projects:
+* WebSpeech API chrome extension
+* Live markdown previewer to use with this site and Jekyll blogs in general to push for you.